sot/xija/docs/gui_fit.rst

 a time window within which to output data, and then write the quantities to the table.

 .. image:: write_table.png
+    :width: 50 %

 If you enter an invalid start or stop date, then the bad value(s) will turn red until a valid value is entered.
 If you enter bad values and then press "Write Table", a dialog will pop up to remind you that the value(s) are bad, with the message depending on the reason.
+This will also occur if you set the stop time to be before or equal to the start time.